 Shot In The Dark Prediction: 15th place.

-Zeke Smith – Millennials vs. Gen X (Ongoing)
+Zeke Smith – Millennials vs. Gen X (9th)

-Thoughts: Although I probably would have liked to see other castaways back for a second time from Survivor Millennials vs. Gen X such as David Wright or Adam Klein, Zeke Smith was a very entertaining figure from the latest season of Survivor.
-But here’s what I want to know.
-Is Zeke on Survivor 34 because he is a Game Changer or is Zeke on this season because he will be a recognizable face to fans that only came to the show recently?
-I think that the latter is the likelier reason and even though I am happy that Zeke is back, there are probably fifty or sixty other contestants from seasons past that I would rather see again.
-However I do believe that Zeke has tremendous potential to go far on a returning season.
+Thoughts: I’ve been impressed with Zeke’s game in Survivor Millennials vs. Gen X all season long.
+The way he can pull people in is just so incredible and it seems as though when he speaks everyone wants to listen to him.
+I might have rather seen David Wright or Adam Klein come back first but I am still really looking forward to seeing Zeke back a second time.
+I believe that Zeke even has tremendous potential to go far on a returning season.
 He was an incredibly savvy social player and had he not made that one mistake in voting out Chris he might have been on a path to victory.
 Although Zeke might not be your typical Game Changer, his ability to win allies, connect with people from all walks off life instantaneously and immediately earn their trust is a Game Changer in itself.
 Zeke is very likable, adaptable and can fit in regardless of the situation he finds himself in.
-I definitely think he will go far in Survivor 34, especially with no one having seen the way he’s played in Survivor 33.
-Zeke will just lay back, fit in and not make any waves until necessary.
+I definitely think he will go far in Survivor 34, especially with no one having seen the way he’s played in Millennials vs. Gen X. Zeke will just lay back, fit in and not make any waves until the merge.
+Hopefully he just doesn’t try and vote out one of his best allies again until it’s absolutely necessary.
 His return to Survivor despite only one season after appearing on the show for the first time is certainly a welcomed one and I think he will be a massive character in this upcoming season.

 Shot In The Dark Prediction: 6th place.

 4th Hali Ford